-Select the required A/D conversion clock by properly programming the SACKS2~SACKS0 bits in the SADC1 register.

-Enable the A/D converter by setting the ADCEN bit in the SADC0 register to "1".

-Select which signal is to be connected to the internal A/D converter by correctly configuring the SAINS and SACS bit fields.

-Select the external channel input to be converted, go to Step 4.

-Select the internal analog signal to be converted, go to Step 5.
+- Step 1 Select the required A/D conversion clock by properly programming the SACKS2~SACKS0 bits - Step 2 Enable the A/D converter by setting the ADCEN bit in the SADC0 register to "1" - Enable the A/D converter by setting the ADCEN bit in the SADC0 register to "1". - Select which signal is to be connected to the internal A/D converter by correctly configuring the SAINS and SACS bit fields. - Select the external channel input to be converted, go to Step 4.
+Select the internal analog signal to be converted, go to Step 5. - Step 4